 MJHC has several opportunities for those wishing to support youth hockey through financial contributions.
 Area businesses and individuals sponsor teams and tournaments and lower the cost of hockey throughout the program.
 Look for our sponsors names on our jerseys, banners and tournament programs and be sure to thank them for their support.

-That equipment includes: a HECC certified helmet with a HECC certified facemask, an attached mouthguard (bantam and above), shoulder pads, an athletic supporter with cup (or corresponding female protection), hockey pants, shin guards and hockey skates.
+That equipment includes: a HECC certified helmet with a HECC certified facemask, colored mouth guard (12U and above), shoulder pads, an athletic supporter with cup (or corresponding female protection), hockey pants, shin guards and hockey skates.
 Players in the Skills Development Program should have a good fitting pair of skates, a helmet with a facemask, optional knee pads and elbow pads, a heavy pair of mittens, and a hockey stick that is cut to the player’s size.
 All of this equipment is available from local sporting goods stores.
-MJHC provides a game jersey for Tier I Mites and above, and game socks for Squirt and above.
+MJHC provides a game jersey for Mites and above, and game socks for Mites and above.
 Game jerseys are to be worn for games only.
-They shall not be used for practices, spring hockey, street hockey, post season “3 on 3’s” etc.
+They shall not be used for practices, spring hockey, street hockey, postseason “3 on 3’s” etc.

 The MJHC does not conduct any summer programs.
-Private individuals operate all other post-season programs.
+Private individuals operate all other post-season pro¬grams.
 Parents should check with the individual operators to determine as to whether or not you will be covered under the USA Hockey insurance programs.

-Other individual and team achievements are recognized in the annual yearbook.
+Individual and team achievements are recognized in the annual yearbook.

 There are several other awards presented at the awards program.
 They recognize individuals or groups for certain accomplishments and are selected by committee.
 Included are:

 The Kathi Sommers Scholarships are awarded annually at the MJHC awards night to house league players.
-This scholarship was created in memory of Kathi Sommers a supporter and volunteer in our hockey program.
+This scholarship was created in memory of Kathi Sommers a supporter and volunteer in our hockey pro-gram.
 The funding of this scholarship is provided by the selling of MJHC programs at MJHC sponsored tournaments.
 The scholarships are provided for hockey camps in the Marquette area only.
 The scholarship applicants must fill out and mail the application by April 1st to the address provided.
 The application forms are available in the MJHC office and/or on the web site www.mqthockey.org.

 MJHC maintains a web site at the following address www.mqthockey.org.
 Information is updated on a regular basis.